VCSTDN2024/insy7314-poe-merk_2/readme.txt

 On App:

-Once the app opens you will be taken straight to the login page (even if you try make a payment it will tell you to login first)
+Once the app opens you will be taken straight to the login page (even if you try make a payment it will tell you to login first).

 There are 2 accounts for this Login screen, both are static and their info is:
 Account Number: 123456 Password: pass123
 Account Number: 987654 Password: mypassword

 Once you login you will be taken to the payment page. (there are example SWIFT codes on the side to assist)

 Extras: